NCERT Book Solutions for Class 9 Geography Chapter 4 – CBSE Free PDF Download

 2. Answer the following questions briefly.

-(i) What are the controls affecting the climate of India?
+(i) What are the factors affecting the climate of India?

-The factors controlling the climate of India are
+The factors affecting the climate of India are

 (ii) Why does India have a monsoon type of climate?